gsvolt/gnome-shell-extension-openafs/README.md

 ## ✨ Features

-- ✅ Start/Stop the OpenAFS client via systemd
+- ✅ Start and stop the OpenAFS client via systemd
-- ✅ Acquire/manage Kerberos authentication tokens
+- ✅ Toggle autostart for the OpenAFS client (enable/disable on boot)
 - ✅ View token expiration and cell connectivity status
-- 🛎️ (Stretch) Notifications for token expiry
+- ✅ Real-time status updates for client and token information
-- 🔁 (Stretch) Shortcuts to switch AFS cells
+- ✅ User notifications for successful or failed operations
+- ✅ Dynamic UI feedback during client and autostart actions

 ---